BootBlock/Feed-Me-Do/README.md

 The quality of FMD is to be considered at an alpha level as it wasn't originally going to be released publicly; not much testing has been performed and the UI needs *a lot* of work.
 I tend to put a lot of work into "me-ware" but these days I'm realising that that isn't a great investment of time, so FMD is the first application that doesn't have an interface that I consider very good in a few places (the Feeds Manager - yikes).

 Releases will be made when a decent or useful amount of work has been done.

+## Download
+Download the latest release from the [Releases](https://github.com/BootBlock/Feed-Me-Do/releases) section on the right.